New Morning: "Time Passes Slowly"

 This is another deceptively simple song where Dylan appears to sing the praises of stability and stasis.
-There is some sense with lyrics like 'ain't no reason to go anywhere' and 'time passes slowly and fades away' that maybe Dylan is not as satisfied with inaction as he appears on the surface.
-"Time Passes Slowly" is one a few songs on New Morning originally written for Archibald MacLeish's play Scratch.
+There is some sense with lyrics like "ain't no reason to go anywhere" and "time passes slowly and fades away" that maybe Dylan is not as satisfied with inaction as he appears on the surface.
+"Time Passes Slowly" is one of a few songs on New Morning originally written for Archibald MacLeish's play Scratch.
 An alternate version of the song featuring George Harrison's guitar playing and harmony vocal appears on The Bootleg Series Vol. 10: Another Self Portrait (1969–1971).

 "Went to See the Gypsy"

 It is often assumed that Dylan wrote "Went to See the Gypsy" after meeting Elvis Presley, as the song mentions visiting with a mysterious and important man in a hotel.
 The song also contains the line, "A pretty dancing girl was there, and she began to shout...
 'He did it in Las Vegas, and he can do it here.'
 This lyric was seen by some as a reference to Elvis' record-breaking run of performances in Las Vegas (his series of concerts at the International Hotel commenced on July 31, 1969).
 The meeting described in the song may have been purely imaginary, however, as Dylan clarified in a 2009 interview with Rolling Stone's Douglas Brinkley: "I never met Elvis, because I didn't want to meet Elvis...
 I know The Beatles went to see him, and he just played with their heads."
 In the same interview, Dylan expanded upon his imagined mythical image of the singer: "Elvis was truly some sort of American king.
 Two or three times we were up in Hollywood, and he had sent some of the Memphis Mafia down to where we were to bring us up to see Elvis.
 But none of us went...
 I don't know if I would have wanted to see Elvis like that.
 I wanted to see the powerful mystical Elvis that had crash-landed from a burning star onto American soil."
-In the final lines of the song, Dylan makes mention of a "little Minnesota town," a rare reference to his own childhood in Hibbing.
+In the final lines of the song, Dylan makes mention of a "little Minnesota town", a rare reference to his own childhood in Hibbing.